 Looking for ideas on getting your kids interested in reading?
 Then make it a family activity.
 Here are some ideas from The National Book Foundation, the U.S. Department of Education and Civitas.

-Incorporate books into standard family games.
+1. Use books in family games.

-Take family outings to the library.
+2. Take family outings to the library.

 Have every family member check out one book.
 Visit the library on reading days or during other children’s events.
+Set a goal to read a book a week, then take the book back and get a new one.

-Start a family reading night in your family
+3. Start a family reading night in your family

+Kids love performing plays and drama skits—incorporate that into their book reading.
 Have them read a book, choose their favorite scene, and then recreate it for the family.

-Simply read to your children.
+5. Simply read to your children.

 You will both benefit from the time spent together.
 And your children will benefit from stretching their imagination and learning new things.
 Even infants will benefit from listening to you read, looking at the pictures in books and spending time with you.

-For toddlers and preschoolers, engage them in the storytelling.
+7. For toddlers and preschoolers, engage them in the storytelling.

 Have them talk about the pictures they see in the books.
 Let them tell their own version of the story.
 Ask questions about what is going on in the story.
+Using AI to create stories together is also a fun exercise.

 Be a role model for your kids by being an avid reader yourself and by letting your children see you treat books with care.